xbrunoohs/ecoPortal-QA-assessement/README.md

 Choosing the E2E option, it leads to a window to choose a browser to proceed.
 Google Chrome is highly recommended because it was the browser used to write and run the test.
 It will open a window on the browser with the specs (test files) listed.
 Select the test file `post-search.cy.js` and it will run the test.

+* In some cases, I found a issue that the Cypress does not find the `.js` file, then I had to find manually the file and run it.

 # Documentation

 Details of the planning and execution of each challenge can be found in the [doc](doc/) folder.
 The Gherkin language was used to write the user stories in the planning part, and the results were verified using common quality parameters.